-We’re certainly ready to be spending some time at sweet public swimming pools, water parks near NYCand the best NYC beaches this summer (and you’ll also find us diving into some great indoor swimming pools year-round).
-Whether your little water bugs are just learning to swim or are looking to become even stronger swimmers, these special swimming lessons will help get ‘em ready to float, dunk and dive just about anywhere.
+We’re certainly ready to be spending some time at sweet public swimming pools, water parks near NYC and the best NYC beaches this season (and you’ll also find us diving into some great indoor swimming pools year-round).
+That's why it's time to ditch the swimmies in favor of doggie paddle and freestyle this summer with the help of these great swimming lessons for kids.

 Swimming lessons for kids

 It’s hard to beat the price of NYC Parks’ Learn to Swim offerings year-round.
 Did we mention they’re all free?
 With sweet deals also comes stiff competition—you’ll need to really stalk the website for their exact sign up dates (and make sure to sign up in a timely manner to be entered in a lottery system).
 NYC Parks offers learn to swim and adapted swimming instruction in sessions throughout the year.
 Various locations (nycgovparks.org).
 Free.
 All ages.

 Asphalt Green offers a number of classes for kids in the 0–4, 5–8 and 9–14.
 You’ll find programs like Advanced Water Babies, where your littlest can practice holding their breath, blowing bubbles or floating on their backs with assistance, or Swim League, where kids can refine competitive swim strokes and practice interval training in two age groups.
 Private lessons are also offered for kids in the facility’s 50-meter Olympic pool and Teaching Pool.
 Various locations (212-369-8890 or 212-298-2900, asphaltgreen.org).
 Various prices.
 All ages.